shelbyrossi/VinnyVanGoCapstone/README.md

 APPLICATION OVERVIEW:

 With the introduction of Instacart, DoorDash, and Amazon Prime, letting consumers stay at home with a service coming to them has become the new norm.
 This application lets customers book time slots for Vinny Van-Go to arrive at their home with stocked shelves of products for in person shopping - cutting the expensive cost of ordering the wrong materials online.
-This app can also be used for events like flea markets or craft fairs, much like a food truck, but for art supplies!

 PRIMARY FEATURES: